zolotarovgl/GeneExt/README.md

 - [x] filtering by the mean coverage
 - [x] Add reporting:
   - [x] distance from the closest peaks
+- [ ] update the function guessing the extension
 - [ ] __PERFORMANCE VISUAL TESTS!!!__
 - [ ] skip peak filtering if not required
 - [ ] add peak filtering manual